ajschmidt8/r3/README.md

   - Contains GitHub username and GitHub API key
 - [ ] Parallelize cloning of repos (go routine?)
 - [ ] Update all help messages
-- [ ] Add a global flag or config.yaml entry for repo owner (i.e. for testing in forks instead of `rapidsai` org)

-  - Will be necessary to use for clones & PRs

 - Handle case where: changes are committed/pushed & PRs are already opened & user needs to push updates without deleting existing branch/PR